fordfrog/ruian2pgsql/README.md

             the import little bit slower because each GML definition is checked twice - once during the check and the other time during saving in database)
-    --reset-transaction-ids
+    --input-dir <value>
+            is directory that contains downloaded .xml.gz files --log-file <value>
+            is optional specification of log file (if not specified, log will be output to console)
+    --no-gis
+            ignores all GIS information (Geometrie element) in the input XML file --reset-transaction-ids
             resets RÚIAN transaction ids so that following data import will update all data (data are updated only if new transaction id is greater than